Photo courtesy of Bruce Hunt, www.brucehuntimages.com

 7. Unique dining, pub fare, sports bar, farm-to-table, local hangouts, soda shoppes, great food!
 Many locations offer outdoor seating.

-9. Free WiFi on Main Street, the Farmers Market and at Crater Park (kayak boat ramp).
+9. Free WiFi on Main Street, at the Farmers Market and at Crater Park (kayak boat ramp).

-10. Walking tours include murals, architectural features, galleries, history markers, OVT & MST trails, literary quotes, and Start with your Heart walking trail.
+10. Walking tours include murals, architectural features, galleries, history markers, OVT & MST trails, literary quotes, and Start with your Heart walking trails.

 11. Dog friendly restaurants (Southern on Main, Fiddles Pub and Roxxi & Lulu's), and microbrewery (Angry Troll) with outdoor seating.
 Doggie waste bags are also stationed around downtown for dog walkers, and some locations have dog water bowls out.

 12. Fun Christmas Parade and Light Up Night events downtown in December.
-At the Foothills Arts Council's Open Air Art Market there is a magical event like no other in the region.
-Elkin's Community Christmas Chorus also performs each December, and there is also an annual Christmas Parade down Main Street in December!
+Open Air Art Market is scheduled the first weekend of December.
+Elkin's Community Christmas Chorus also performs each December, and there is also an annual Christmas Parade down Main Street on the 2nd weekend in December!

 Restaurants & more